A lack of empathy is one of the defining characteristics of low emotional intelligence.

-To do that, we must recognize it's value not only in our relationships, but also in our own personal growth.
-Practicing empathy expands our understanding of ourselves and others.
+To do that, we must recognize its value not only in our relationships but also in our personal growth.

 It connects us to the human condition — the suffering, the joys, the sorrows, and the longings we all share.
 It draws us closer to the people around us and frees us to be vulnerable and authentic with them.

 - Why Is a Lack of Empathy a Problem for an Intimate Relationship?

 - Characteristics Of People Who Lack Empathy In A Relationship

 - How Do You Cope with a Lack of Empathy in Your Relationship?

 We need to practice empathy in all of our personal and professional relationships, but the one relationship in which empathy is essential is your marriage or love relationship.

 Maybe you’ve found yourself thinking, “My husband has empathy for everyone but me,” or “My wife has no empathy.”
 If you’re feeling these things, your relationship may already be in trouble.

 A successful marriage requires a deep and abiding communion and closeness between the two people.
 Love and intimacy thrive on the empathic connection within the relationship.
 Without this connection, the relationship will wither and die.

 Why Is a Lack of Empathy a Problem for an Intimate Relationship?